ZealinBee/ZealinBee/README.md

 # My name is Zhiyuan - on Youtube I'm [ZealinBee][website] ✨

-- 💻 Into Front-end development, but I have a Full-Stack mindset :) (Currently learning server side rendering technologies like Next.js)
+- 💻 Full-stack Web Developer
 - 💪 Currently working on: [Anoynomous-diary][current-project]
 - 🧮 Check out my Repository!
 - 🎻 I play the violin, and I post some of them on [Youtube][website]
-- Preparing for training at Integrify!
+- Currently training in Integrify!

+## What I'm learning in Integrify
+- TYPESCRIPT REACT
+- C# .NET
+- AZURE
+- DOCKER

 ### Stuff I've Made